Australia national cabinet to meet amid COVID-19 vaccine turmoil

 Lockdowns, swift contact tracing and tough social distancing rules have helped Australia to suppress prior outbreaks but a fast-moving Delta strain has alarmed authorities amid a sluggish nationwide vaccination drive.

-The rollout, mired in confusion and frustration due to frequent changes in medical advice for the AstraZeneca (AZN.L) vaccine, has become a flashpoint in relations between the federal government and state leaders. read more
+The rollout, mired in confusion and frustration due to frequent changes in medical advice for the AstraZeneca vaccine, has become a flashpoint in relations between the federal government and state leaders.

 State leaders of Victoria, Queensland and Western Australia are urging the federal government to lower the cap of international arrivals from around 6,000 a week, arguing the Delta variant was straining their hotel quarantine system.